kevinguto/css-dust-cleaner/README.md

 ToDo
 --------------

-Add Javascript selectore search for jquery and js.
+-Add Javascript selectore search for jquery and js.
-Fix media querie bug.( Commenting inside media querie, before selector all the styles are lost. )
+-Fix media querie bug. ( Commenting inside media querie, before selector all the styles are lost. )

+—
+—
+—

 Inspired and partly forked from By Peter Bengtsson, 2012-2014 https://github.com/peterbe/mincss